Two writers who need community and think you do too.

 Books that Have Changed My Life: Pride & Prejudice by Jane Austen, The Harry Potter Series by JK Rowling, God Has a Name by John Mark Comer, Reasons to Stay Alive by Matt Haig, Far From the Madding Crowd by Thomas Hardy

-Genre of Choice: Creative Non-Fiction, Poetry, Trade Books
+Genre of Choice: Creative Non-Fiction, Personal Essays, Poetry

-Current Projects: Compiling the best of my 800 words into an essay collection, creating online content for a client, and various consultation calls about publishing.
+Current Projects: Compiling the best of my 800 words into an essay collection, volunteer content and copy editing for my church, and various consultation calls about publishing.

 Least Favorite Genre to Write: Social media copy.
 Is that a genre?
 Also, fiction.